Types of Test Automation Frameworks – Choose Right Framework

 How to determine which framework is right for your organization?

-Every team and every project has its own requirements for test data management, test behaviour specification, error handling, reporting etc. Before finalizing the ideal framework for your organization, you should ask these questions to yourself:
+Every team and every project has requirements for test data management, test behavior specification, error handling, reporting, etc. Before finalizing the ideal framework for your organization, you should ask these questions to yourself:

 - Does the application have a complex flow?
 Have a look at the testing requirements.